tylerrussin/Road-Line-Detection-Project/README.md

 **Virtual-Word Data**

 Data within a driving simulation was collected to explore manually created road conditions.
-The simulation tool "Grand Theft Auto Five" developed by "Rockstar Games" was used for virtual world data collection.
+The simulation tool "Grand Theft Auto V" developed by *Rockstar Games* was used for virtual world data collection.
 The game allows players to drive through various road types located throughout the map, change vehicles, experience various weather conditions, and experience different traffic conditions.
 Screen recorded footage of driving gameplay collected included all major road types, day and night driving, heavy and lite traffic, and various camera angles to minimize artifacts within the frame.
 Roughly 45 minutes of screen footage was collected.

 **OpenCV**

 [OpenCV](https://opencv.org/) is a library that is primarily aimed at real-time computer vision.
 It offers many tools and algorithms targeted at processing video data.
-The road line detection project utilizes OpenCV to deconstruct road data footage into individual frames and implement various image processing techniques including screen resizing, edge detection, grayscale conversion, gaussian blurring, region masking, and hough lines processing.
+The road line detection project utilizes OpenCV to deconstruct road data footage into individual frames and implements various image processing techniques including screen resizing, edge detection, grayscale conversion, gaussian blurring, region masking, and hough lines processing.

 **Canny Edge Detection**

 A raw frame is isolated from the road video data, resized, and converted to grayscale.
-The modified frame is then processed further using the OpenCV [Canny Edge Detection](https://docs.opencv.org/3.4/da/d22/tutorial_py_canny.html) implementation.
+The modified frame is processed further using the OpenCV [Canny Edge Detection](https://docs.opencv.org/3.4/da/d22/tutorial_py_canny.html) implementation.
 The modified frame is imported and the canny implementation returns a black and white image where white pixels are the edges of any objects in the scene.
 A Gaussian Blur filter is then put on the output frame to make discovered edges smoother.
 Edge detection is the first processing stage to isolate road lines from other objects within the frame.

 **Region Masking**